NexusPHP/cs-config/README.md

 ```

-Then, in creating your `.php_cs.dist`, use your own ruleset.
+Then, in creating your `.php-cs-fixer.dist.php`, use your own ruleset.

 ```php
 <?php